 - The Narita Express connects to the Narita Airport via Shinjuku Station.

-Your Japan Rail Pass is valid on both airport trains.
+Your Japan Rail Pass is also valid on both airport trains.

 The rest of the 13 Tokyo subway lines that run in and around the Yamanote line are operated by companies other than JR East.
 While the metro lines do no accept the JR Pass, other IC Cards, such as the Pasmo and Suica, may be used.
-These cards give you access to almost any train or bus in Tokyo.
+These cards give you access to almost any train or bus in Tokyo, and are a perfect complement to the JR Pass.

 Other ways of getting around Tokyo